 Now what do you do?

 Artists generally fall into one of five categories.
 Art directors formulate design concepts and presentation approaches for visual communications media.
 Designers including Graphic Designers plan, analyze, and create visual solutions to communications problems.
 Craft artists create or reproduce handmade objects for sale or exhibition.
 Fine artists, including painters, sculptors, and illustrators create original artwork, using a variety of media and techniques.
 Multi-media artists and animators create special effects, animation, or other visual images on film, on video, or with computers or other electronic media.
+Those with a degree in Art History & Criticism have a variety of career options.
 At UM-Flint, we will help you determine where in the world of art you belong and help prepare you for your career choice.